Certora/Documentation/docs/prover/techniques/index.md

    checking splits that are not split leafs, i.e., that are not at the maximum depth.
- - [Smt timeout](--smt_timeout) controls the timeout that is used to solve split leafs; if this is exceeded, the prover will give up with a TIMEOUT result, unless [the corresponding setting](-dontStopAtFirstSplitTimeout) says to go on.
+ - [Smt timeout](--smt_timeout) controls the timeout that is used to solve split leafs; if this is exceeded, the Prover will give up with a TIMEOUT result, unless [the corresponding setting](-dontStopAtFirstSplitTimeout) says to go on.
- - Setting the [initial splitting depth](-smt_initialSplitDepth) to a value above 0 will make the prover skip the checking and immediately enumerate all splits up to that depth.
+ - Setting the [initial splitting depth](-smt_initialSplitDepth) to a value above 0 will make the Prover skip the checking and immediately enumerate all splits up to that depth.

 (storage-and-memory-analysis)=